-This topic provides a guide for upgrading Microsoft C++ code to the latest version of Visual Studio.
-If you are upgrading from a project created in Visual Studio 2008 or earlier, you must first use Visual Studio 2010 to convert the project to MSBuild format, then open the project in Visual Studio 2019.
+This article provides a guide for upgrading Microsoft C++ code to the latest version of Visual Studio.
 For projects created in Visual Studio 2010 through 2015, just open the project in Visual Studio 2019.
+You can upgrade a Visual Studio 2008 or earlier project in two steps.
+Use Visual Studio 2010 to convert the project to MSBuild format first.
+Then open the project in Visual Studio 2019.
 For complete instructions, see Upgrading C++ projects from earlier versions of Visual Studio.

-The toolsets in Visual Studio 2015, Visual Studio 2017 and Visual Studio 2019 are binary-compatible, which enables you to upgrade to a more recent version of the compiler without having to upgrade library dependencies.
-For more information, see C++ Binary Compatibility between 2015 and 2019.
+The toolsets in Visual Studio 2015, Visual Studio 2017, and Visual Studio 2019 are binary-compatible.
+Now you can upgrade to a more recent version of the compiler without having to upgrade your library dependencies.
+For more information, see C++ binary compatibility 2015-2019.

 When upgrading projects that use open-source libraries or are meant to run on multiple platforms, we recommended migrating to a CMake-based project.
 For more information, see CMake projects in Visual Studio

 If a legacy application is running satisfactorily, in a secure environment, and isn't under active development, there might not be much incentive to upgrade it.
 However, consider an upgrade in these cases: Your application requires ongoing maintenance.
 Or, you're doing new feature development, or making performance or security improvements.
 An upgrade brings these benefits:

 The same code can run faster, because we've improved compiler optimizations.